 How do I apply for consolidation?

 You will likely be asked to select a loan servicer from a list of choices.
-There is no obvious choice and there isn’t a lot of useful information for choosing between servicers.
-If you’re happy with your current servicer you may want to stick with them.
-If you are pursuing PSLF then you’ll be assigned to MOHELA.
+There is no obvious choice, and there isn’t a lot of useful information to help choose between servicers.
+If you’re happy with your current servicer, you may want to stick with them.

 Apply by mail